Imagine this for a second, your alarm woke you up as usual. You did your regular prep routine.

 A Family Member Passes Away

-A Once in a Lifetime Bargain Suddenly Comes Up
+A Once in a Once-in-a-Lifetime Bargain Suddenly Comes Up

-Instances like this make me always wish that I have emergency money that I could use to purchase a rare bargain like this.
+Instances like this make me always wish that I had emergency money that I could use to purchase a rare bargain like this.

 You Encounter an Accident that Left you Unable to Work for a Couple of Months

-Filing for all the insurance usually takes some time and luckily he had enough savings that could cover for the expenses of his family while his not working.
+Filing for all the insurance usually takes some time and luckily he had enough savings that cover the expenses of his family while his not working.

 Do you have additional tips and suggestions?
-Feel free to share your thoughts on the comment section below.
+Feel free to share your thoughts in the comment section below.